 Last Updated on

-One thing became abundantly clear to me during the planning phase of last June’s trip (yes, I really have slacked for over a year on writing this): even having been there during my youth, even having a little over a week to explore the area, even having a Jeep at our disposal to use and abuse as we pleased… there simply was no way we were going to be able to explore every outdoor option that’s available within a four hour radius of Sin City.
+One thing became abundantly clear to me during the planning phase of that June trip to Las Vegas: even having been there during my youth, even having a little over a week to explore the area, even having a Jeep at our disposal to use and abuse as we pleased… there simply was no way we were going to be able to explore every outdoor adventure that’s available within a four hour radius of Sin City.

 We were going to have to prioritize.